slott56/py-web-tool/src/_build/html/_sources/pyweb.rst.txt

 the ``@{`` separator.
 We then attach all subsequent commands to this chunk while waiting for the final ``@}`` token to end the chunk.

-We'll use an ``OptionParser`` to locate the optional parameters.
+We'll use an ``ArgumentParser`` to locate the optional parameters.
 This will then let us build an appropriate instance of ``OutputChunk``.

 With some small additional changes, we could use ``OutputChunk(**options)``.